Our experts are here to help

 Maintenance and Testing Obligations

-Homeowners and occupants have a responsibility to maintain compliant smoke alarms in their dwellings.
-This includes ensuring all smoke alarms installed are photoelectric smoke alarms less than 10 years old and operate when tested.
-The Queensland Fire and Emergency Services (QFES) recommend testing your smoke alarm monthly and cleaning it with a vacuum cleaner at least once every twelve months.
-If your smoke alarm doesn’t operate when tested, it must be replaced immediately.
+Both homeowners and occupants must ensure that their smoke alarms comply with regulations.
+This means that all installed smoke alarms should be photoelectric, less than 10 years old, and function properly when tested.
+Queensland Fire and Emergency Services (QFES) advises testing your smoke alarm every month and giving it a vacuum clean at least once a year.
+If your alarm fails to work during testing, it needs immediate replacement.

 Smoke Alarm Installation Requirements